DeViL303/MultiServer3-NautilusFork/README.md

 Set your output paths and various other options here.

 At first boot, a settings.xml is created next to the exe.
+This also sets all output paths next to the exe.

 Debug Logs: If this is enabled you will find detailed logs of all operations performed in logs/debug.log next to the exe.